Melissa Hart (politician): Congress

 Hart co-chaired the Republican Party platform of 2004.
 In 2005 she was appointed to the House Ways and Means Committee.

 Hart played an active role in the race for majority leader in early 2006.
 As a top whip for the successful candidacy of Rep. John Boehner (R-OH), she worked to secure votes for him in the race.
 She was one of a handful of GOP members who called for a full set of new leadership elections for whip, conference chair, and other offices below the majority leader position, but that motion narrowly failed the day before the majority leader race.
 Had this motion passed, Hart may have challenged Rep. Deborah Pryce (R-OH) for House Republican Conference Chairman, the No. 4 leadership spot.

 In December 2002, Hart was a candidate for Conference Vice-Chair, the No. 5 leadership spot, but lost to Jack Kingston (R-GA).
 In a 2002 PoliticsPA feature story designating politicians with yearbook superlatives, Hart was named amongst those "Most Likely to Succeed."

+Hart is Roman Catholic and was a legislative leader on anti-abortion issues, such as opposition to federal funding for embryonic stem cell research.
+In January 2006, she addressed an anti-abortion rally in Washington, D.C., urging young people who oppose abortion to enter public service.
+She opposed abortions for rape and incest cases, and sponsored laws to promote assistance to women and children such as safe haven laws which prevent mothers from being charged with abandonment when they bring their child to a safe place such as a hospital or police station to allow the child to be adopted.